aspose-total/Aspose.Total-Products/total/en/java/conversion/rtf-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert RTF to XLT via Java or Online App" h2="On Premise Java API to convert RTF to XLT without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- Converting RTF to XLT via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export RTF to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLT.
+Using Aspose.Total for Java, converting RTF to XLT is a straightforward two-step process.
+Aspose.Total for Java is a comprehensive suite of document manipulation and conversion APIs that enable developers to create, edit, and convert documents in various formats.
+Aspose.Words for Java is a feature-rich API that allows developers to export RTF to HTML.
+After that, Aspose.Cells for Java can be used to convert HTML to XLT.

+Aspose.Words for Java is a powerful API that enables developers to create, edit, and convert documents in various formats.
+It supports a wide range of document formats, including RTF, HTML, DOC, DOCX, and more.
+It also provides a comprehensive set of features for manipulating documents, such as document merging, document splitting, document comparison, and more.
+With Aspose.Words for Java, developers can easily export RTF to HTML.

+Aspose.Cells for Java is a powerful API that enables developers to create, edit, and convert spreadsheets in various formats.
+It supports a wide range of spreadsheet formats, including XLT, XLS, XLSX, and more.
+It also provides a comprehensive set of features for manipulating spreadsheets, such as cell formatting, data validation, charting, and more.
+With Aspose.Cells for Java, developers can easily convert HTML to XLT.

+By using Aspose.Total for Java, developers can easily convert RTF to XLT in a few simple steps.
+Aspose.Words for Java can be used to export RTF to HTML, and Aspose.Cells for Java can be used to convert HTML to XLT.
+Aspose.Total for Java is a comprehensive suite of document manipulation and conversion APIs that enable developers to create, edit, and convert documents in various formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}